Making Choices 2022

 Student Testimonial - Enrichment and extra-curricular opportunities

 "Hello, my name is Busayo.
-As a Year 12 student who had a very rewarding academic year in Year 11, I feel it is necessary to highlight what helped me get to where I am today as well as the fact that the results you see in that envelope in August 2023 are as equally important as the opportunities you were offered on your journey there.
+As a member of the Sixth Form alumni who had a very rewarding academic year in Year 11, I feel it is necessary to highlight what helped me get to where I am today as well as the fact that the results you see in that envelope in August 2024 are as equally important as the opportunities you were offered on your journey there.
 The Compton School takes pride in the enrichment opportunities it offers that are open to all of you.
 They are aimed at helping every one of you become well-rounded, conscious and prepared individuals.
 Enrichment programmes are a popular platform for students to be engaged and taught important life skills as well as learning content around your subjects.
 Being a part of an enriching activity is likely to promote employability and academic attainment.
 You could acquire skills that make you a desirable candidate to future universities and employers by simply joining a debate club.
 Or, by partaking in multiple activities, you can discover your own passions and interests for what you want to do when you leave the school experience behind."

 Making Choices Virtual Form